Monday September 7, 2015

 Real Feel outside, 105°.

 If you’ll remember back to the beginning of June when Daze Off was first moved into the work yard, we had our favorite surveyor, Dylan Bailey, come take a look at her and do a 1,000 point ultrasound across her hull.
 With all of his pinpoints we were able to map out areas of the hull and keel where corrossion had effected the thickness of the aluminum to the point where it would be safer to replace those areas with new sheets.
+Asking a welding services expert as to what is the safest option when it comes to such processes.

 Just like us, our welder has decided to start forward and work aft, meaning the first area to be touched would be the very front of our keel.
 A section of about 24″ wide by 36″ long that wraps around from one side to the other.
 Basically, what would be one of the more difficult and most time consuming areas of our welding process.
 Mapping out the exact area we wanted to replace the first thing to be done was taking the replacement sheet of aluminum and shaping it to the hull.